 “What Derya and I have seen is that not only does immunogenicity differ by species, it can also differ by strain,” says CRC Associate Director Julia Oh.
 “And this is very significant for the disease because we think that ME/CFS patients may have different species composition, but they could also have different strains that could be what is underlying their disease in terms of immune interactions.
 And if we could get an idea from the initial patient cohorts of what some of the differences are between them and healthy controls, that would be awesome.”

 Pushing microbiome research forward is one part of a highly innovative research program.
 Another is the computational component, which is vitally important for working with the massive amounts of data generated, involves novel tools developed by Managing the data for analysis will include machine learning and deep learning methods developed by Robinson, which will integrate the component data sets into a cohesive whole.

 The new research tools and methods have the potential to shed light on ME/CFS’s mysterious pathology.
 “Technology is advancing very fast,” says Unutmaz.
 “Things we can do now weren’t even possible five or ten years ago.”

 The excitement around this kind of innovation has everyone associated with the CRC optimistic about its future impact on ME/CFS understanding and treatment.
 “With all the data we generate, we hope to achieve two things,” says Unutmaz.
 “One is to generate new hypotheses about ME/CFS and determine the disease mechanism.
 The second is to come up with a variety of biomarkers to enable biology-based diagnosis of patients rather than having to rely on clinical symptoms.
 We have the opportunity to address the great unmet needs of both patients and physicians dealing with this disease.”

-Research into the microbiome could shed light on ME/CFS
+Could microbiome shed light on ME/CFS?